Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

 ## Refactoring Opportunity: Combining Multiple Change Handlers into One

-Notice that the functions `onNameChange` and `onEmailChange` are nearly identical.
+Notice that the functions `handleNameChange` and `handleEmailChange` are nearly identical.
 The only difference between the two event handlers is that one updates the value for the name property and one updates the value for the email property in the formFields state object.

 <br/>

-We can refactor our code to combine `onNameChange` and `onEmailChange` into one event handler called `handleChange` to reduce repetition in the `NewStudentForm` component. `handleChange` will use details from the change event to figure out which part of the state to update!
+We can refactor our code to combine `handleNameChange` and `handleEmailChange` into one event handler called `handleChange` to reduce repetition in the `NewStudentForm` component. `handleChange` will use details from the change event to figure out which part of the state to update!

 <br/>